Sebastiaan40/cyclops_paper/paper/draft.md

 Looking at the bottom right,
 you can see two wavefronts soon to collide with each other.
 At the top we find a more complex pattern.
-There is a non-conductive region around which three wavefront are moving.
+There is a non-conductive region around which three wavefronts are moving.
 One might recognize this pattern as a critical boundary with near-complete rotation;
 a pattern that plays an important role during ablation therapy [@duytschaever2024atrial, @santucci2024identification].